About Rock & Rose

 “memento mori” = an object kept as a reminder of the inevitability of death, such as a skull.
 The origin of the phrase is Latin meaning ‘remember (that you have to die)’.

 Memento mori as a phrase and object emerged in late 16th/early 17th centuries as an instruction to value the eternal life of your spirit over the temporary life of your body.
 The skull motif was used on numerous graves in New England in the 17th and 18th centuries like this one I photographed while in holiday in Boston, MA.
+For more information about iconography in Boston’s Burying Grounds visit this useful website.

 Art historians can use memento mori as a technical term for artworks that contain reminders of mortality, including the classic skull but also hourglasses and candles (which burn out) and flowers (which decay) hence my logo design is influenced in this way.
 Although the memento mori picture became popular in the 17th century, modern artists and crafters like me continue to explore this genre.